per1234/arduino-ci-script/README.md

 ##### `build_sketch sketchPath boardID allowFail IDEversion`
 ##### `build_sketch sketchPath boardID allowFail [IDEversionList]`
 ##### `build_sketch sketchPath boardID allowFail startIDEversion endIDEversion`
-Verify/compile sketch(es). `build_sketch` will echo the arduino exit status to the log, which is documented at https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc#exit-status.
+Verify/compile sketch(es). `build_sketch` will echo the `arduino` exit status to the log, which is documented at https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc#exit-status.
 Note that in the Travis CI job logs, the compilation output is "folded" to make it easier to browse.
 You can click the triangles in the left margin to unfold.
 - Parameter: **sketchPath** - Path to a sketch or folder containing sketches.
 If a folder is specified it will be recursively searched and all sketches will be verified.
-- Parameter: **boardID** - `package:arch:board[:parameters]` ID of the board to be compiled for. e.g. `arduino:avr:uno`.
+- Parameter: **boardID** - `package:arch:board[:parameters]` ID of the board to be compiled for. e.g., `arduino:avr:uno`.
 Board-specific parameters are only supported by Arduino IDE 1.5.5 and newer.
 - Parameter: **allowFail** - `true`, `require`, or `false`.
 Allow the verification to fail without causing the CI build to fail. `require` will cause the build to fail if the sketch verification doesn't fail.
 - Parameter: **IDEversion** - A single version of the Arduino IDE to use to verify the sketch.
-- Parameter(optional): **IDEversionList** - A list of versions of the Arduino IDE to use to verify the sketch. e.g. `'("1.6.5-r5" "1.6.9" "1.8.2")'`.
+- Parameter(optional): **IDEversionList** - A list of versions of the Arduino IDE to use to verify the sketch. e.g., `'("1.6.5-r5" "1.6.9" "1.8.2")'`.
 If no version list is provided all installed IDE versions will be used.
 - Parameter: **startIDEversion** - The start (inclusive) of a range of versions of the Arduino IDE to use to verify the sketch.
 - Parameter: **endIDEversion** - The end (inclusive) of a range of versions of the Arduino IDE to use to verify the sketch.